 How to prevent this: Store your fuel in a place that isn’t liable to condensation.
 Make sure the lid is firmly closed on any fuel bottles.
 Remember to throw out any old fuel at the end of the cold season too (e.g.. don’t ‘keep’ fuel from March to be used again in October – use it before then, or throw it out).

 How to fix this: If you’re sure that it’s water that’s causing the issue, you can burn this excess off by force.
-This will only work if there are very small amounts of water in the tank, however.
+This will only work if there are very small amounts of water in the tank, however – it will not work with later quantities of water.
 Turn on your heater at 30 degrees (make sure ECO mode is off) and let it startup.
-Once it goes through the warmup stage, It will turn off immediately and flash the error code.
+Once it goes through the warmup stage, It will turn off immediately and flash the E2 error code.
 Instantly, turn on the heater again.
-This may take 2 or more turns, but the water droplets will burn off and your heater should work again without issue.
+This may take 2 or more turns, but the water droplets will burn off during this initial phase and your heater should work again without issue.

 If the issue persists, drain your fuel tank entirely, dispose of the fuel inside and clean out the tank, or bring it in for repair.

 Please note that water formation in the tank is not covered under the heater warranty.

 Like E1, this would be a very uncommon error.
 It comes up in the manual as a ‘return to agent’ problem.
 It’s a sort of catch-all error for a fault/damage in a part that can not be serviced directly.
 Parts includes the fan motor, electrical components and the motherboard.
 E3 errors can present in a variety of ways such as the fan coming on but no heat emitting, the pump making ‘chugging’ sounds but not heating, or the heater simply not responding to any inputs.

 How to prevent this: Other than not being careless with your heater, there’s no way to prevent this, really.
 It’s just luck or mislandling that would see you get an E3 error.
 This would be a very uncommon error also.